postcss/postcss-cli/Readme.md

 }
 ````

-JS configuration can be used if functions are allowed as plugins parameters:
+JavaScript configuration can be used if functions are allowed as plugins parameters:

 ````js
 module.exports = {